gmarq006/Project1backup/README.md

-# 🏋️‍♀️ Healthwise: BMI Calculator & Recipe Advisor  🏋️‍♀️
+# 🏋️‍♀️ excersise wise: BMI Calculator & Recipe Advisor  🏋️‍♀️

 ## Paragraph 1: What was the assignment or task?
-The task for this group project was to create a BMI calculator with an API for BMI information and health recipes.
+The task for this group project was to create a BMI calculator with an API for BMI information and excersise  planners.
 The BMI calculator should take the user's inputs for height and weight and provide them with their Body Mass Index (BMI).
-Additionally, the calculator should make API requests to retrieve information about the BMI category and health recipes based on the calculated BMI.
+Additionally, the calculator should make API requests to retrieve information about the BMI category and excersise  planners based on the calculated BMI.
 ## Paragraph 2: What was our motivation?
 Our motivation behind building this project was to develop a user-friendly BMI calculator that goes beyond providing just the BMI value.
-We wanted to enhance the user experience by offering relevant health information, such as the BMI category (underweight, average weight, overweight, or obese), and providing health recipes tailored to the user's BMI to promote a healthier lifestyle.
-By combining these features into a single tool, we aimed to make it easier for users to understand their health status and access suitable recipes to improve their well-being.
+We wanted to enhance the user experience by offering relevant excersise  information, such as the BMI category (underweight, average weight, overweight, or obese), and providing excersise  planners tailored to the user's BMI to promote a excersise ier lifestyle.
+By combining these features into a single tool, we aimed to make it easier for users to understand their excersise  status and access suitable planners to improve their well-being.
 ## Paragraph 3: What problem does it solve?
 Our BMI calculator with API integration aims to address two primary problems:
 It provides users a straightforward and convenient way to calculate their BMI by inputting their height and weight.
-It offers more than just the BMI value by fetching information about the user's BMI category, which helps them understand whether they are in a healthy weight range or need to make lifestyle changes.
+It offers more than just the BMI value by fetching information about the user's BMI category, which helps them understand whether they are in a excersise y weight range or need to make lifestyle changes.
-The calculator retrieves health recipes tailored to the user's BMI category, which empowers users to make healthier dietary choices and improve their overall health and well-being.
+The calculator retrieves excersise  planners tailored to the user's BMI category, which empowers users to make excersise ier dietary choices and improve their overall excersise  and well-being.
 ## Paragraph 4: What did we learn?
 Why did we build this project?
 Through building this project, we learned several valuable lessons.
 Firstly, we enhanced our skills in frontend web development, including HTML, CSS, and JavaScript, to create an interactive and visually appealing user interface.
 We also gained experience working with APIs and making asynchronous API requests to fetch data from the server.
-The project allowed us to apply our knowledge of BMI calculations, health information retrieval, and API integration in a real-world scenario.
+The project allowed us to apply our knowledge of BMI calculations, excersise  information retrieval, and API integration in a real-world scenario.
 Additionally, we improved our collaboration and communication skills as we worked together as a team to divide tasks, share ideas, and ensure the successful completion of the project.
-Overall, we built this project to create a helpful tool that promotes health awareness and encourages healthier lifestyle choices for users.
-We believe our project can positively impact users' lives and contribute to a healthier society by offering a comprehensive BMI calculator with additional health-related information and recipes.
+Overall, we built this project to create a helpful tool that promotes excersise  awareness and encourages excersise ier lifestyle choices for users.
+We believe our project can positively impact users' lives and contribute to a excersise ier society by offering a comprehensive BMI calculator with additional excersise -related information and planners.
 ## Table of Contents
 Paragraph 1: What was the assignment or task?
 Paragraph 2: What was your motivation?
 Paragraph 3: What problem does it solve?
 Paragraph 4 What did you learn?
 Why did you build this project?